sotoku-tomotsugu/circulus_casa/README.md

 ## Project Name: "Circulus Casa" (Circular Home)
 Core Concept: A financial app built for familias and grupos comunitarios that combines easy money movement with the cultural value of confianza (trust) and collective support.
+This is a 24-hour long project we worked on for RowdyHacks XI hackathon hosted by UTSA.

 ### Project Member:
 - Jose Guevara <Jose.Guevara@my.utsa.edu>